 Incorrect Bathroom/Kitchen Outlets

-Water is a conductor of electricity, so bathrooms and kitchen must-have shock-resistant outlets, known as ground fault circuit interrupters.
+Water is a conductor of electricity, so bathrooms and kitchens must-have shock-resistant outlets, known as ground fault circuit interrupters.
 If you have outlets in either of these rooms, ensure that they are GFCIs and not standard outlets like what you see throughout the rest of your home.

-If you’re looking to gain the qualifications to undertake domestic electrical work, look at our DEI Award training course.
-Or you can also enrol on our NVQ Electrical Training Course, which trains you to become an installation electrician.
+You can also enrol on our NVQ Electrical Training Course, which trains you to become an installation electrician.